Sony XBR65X900C 4K Ultra HD TV Review

 Sony’s new X1 processing engine enhances overall picture quality including contrast, color and clarity.
 In addition, this processing works in conjunction with Sony’s X-Reality Pro Picture Engine which upscales all standard HD content to near 4K quality.

-Netflix Recommended TV -This certification makes it easier for consumers to know which manufacturers HDTV’s work best with its streaming video service by establishing performance criteria which can be identified on select TVs by a Netflix Recommended TV logo.
+Netflix Recommended TV -This certification makes it easier for consumers to know which manufacturers HDTV’s work best with its streaming video service by establishing performance criteria that can be identified on select TVs by a Netflix Recommended TV logo.

 Direct TV Ready – DIRECTV subscribers with the Genie Whole-Home HD DVR can enjoy service and full DVR features without an additional receiver.

-Two remote controls are provided with this set – a touchpad device which operates via Bluetooth and features a built-in microphone for voice control of select Android TV functions.
+Two remote controls are provided with this set – a touchpad device that operates via Bluetooth and features a built-in microphone for voice control of select Android TV functions.
 The touchpad remote has a One-flick feature which gives you faster access to what you want to watch.
 This feature opens a shortcut menu to your favorite TV channels and online videos from Netflix, YouTube, Amazon Instant Video and more, all without disrupting what you’re already watching.

 The other remote is a standard IR type with a typical button layout and functionality.